python-babel/flask-babel/docs/index.rst

 Configuration
 -------------

-To get started all you need to do is to instanciate a :class:`Babel` object after configuring the application::
+To get started all you need to do is to instantiate a :class:`Babel` object after configuring the application::

     from flask import Flask